Top Philippine officials fly to U.S. carrier in disputed South China Sea | The Japan Times

 “Are you enjoying your time on board?” navy Lt.
 Charlotte Benbow, who was in charge of the navigation bridge, asked journalists touring the mammoth ship.
 “Flight ops is pretty cool.”

 In recent years, China has turned seven mostly submerged disputed reefs into islands where Beijing is now reportedly installing a missile defense system.
-Chinese officials have stressed that they have a right to carry out those constructions in what they say are their territories and add they have no hostile intentions in the region.
+Chinese officials have stressed that they have a right to carry out that construction in what they say are their territories and add they have no hostile intentions in the region.

 But worries over China’s actions have grown.
 Governments fear its actions could later restrict movement in a key waterway for world commerce with rich fishing grounds and potential undersea deposits of oil and gas.